AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/mdva-27456-users-get-error-when-loading-swagger.md

 ---
-title: "MDVA-27456: Users get an error when loading Swagger"
+title: 'MDVA-27456: Users get an error when loading Swagger'
-description: "The MDVA-27456 patch fixes the issue where users get an error when trying to load Swagger.
+description: The MDVA-27456 patch fixes the issue where users get an error when trying to load Swagger.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.6 is installed.
 The patch ID is MDVA-27456.
-Please note that the issue was fixed in Adobe Commerce 2.3.7."
+Please note that the issue was fixed in Adobe Commerce 2.3.7.
+exl-id: e331595f-a94b-4070-803a-60f559735b29
 ---
 # MDVA-27456: Users get an error when loading Swagger

 The MDVA-27456 patch fixes the issue where users get an error when trying to load Swagger.
 This patch is available when the [Quality Patches Tool (QPT)](https://devdocs.magento.com/guides/v2.4/comp-mgr/patching.html#mqp) 1.1.6 is installed.
 The patch ID is MDVA-27456.
 Please note that the issue was fixed in Adobe Commerce 2.3.7.